TalalMash/Custom-Speedify-Debian13-BPIR4/README.md

     Set a static IP on the client as indicated by the *Ports* table to choose which WAN to use.
 - LED indicator assignments:
-    - Blue LED: CPU load - Heartbeat
+    - Blue LED: CPU load - Heartbeat (blue is preffered to be used the least due to low service life, e.g distant blinks)
     - Green LED: Speedify VPN tunnel status and TX/RX activity
 - BBR and FQ QDISC enabled for better uploads to distant servers as extensively tested
 - Disabled IPv6 in kernel network stack needed for PBR and leaks